-Next, we showcased our solution prediction and posterior estimate of the operator weights in Fig. \ref{fig:vdp}, \ref{fig:lorenz}, \ref{fig:Burgers}, \ref{fig:allen-cahn}, and Fig. \ref{fig:ks-est}, \ref{fig:solution-lorenz}, \ref{fig:sol-predatory-prey} in Appendix.
+Next, we showcased our solution prediction and posterior estimate of the operator weights in Fig. \ref{fig:vdp}, \ref{fig:lorenz}, \ref{fig:Burgers}, \ref{fig:allen-cahn}, and Appendix Fig. \ref{fig:ks-est}, \ref{fig:solution-lorenz}, \ref{fig:sol-predatory-prey}.
 The shaded region in the solution prediction indicates the predictive standard deviation (scaled by a factor to be more clear).
-We used the Laplace's approximation (see details in Section \ref{sect:laplace} of Appendix) to estimate the posterior of the solution prediction.
+We used the Laplace's approximation (see details in Appendix Section \ref{sect:laplace}) to estimate the posterior of the solution prediction.

-We can see that the solution prediction by \ours is quite accurate compared to the ground-truth, even the training data is very sparse and noisy, \eg the prediction for Burger's equation with $\nu=0.005$; see Fig \ref{fig:Burgers}.
+We can see that the solution prediction by \ours is quite accurate compared to the ground-truth, even when the training data is very sparse and noisy, \eg the prediction for Burger's equation with $\nu=0.005$; see Fig \ref{fig:Burgers}.
 This might be (partly) due to that the accurate discovery of the equation in our E step can simultaneously guide the solution learning (M step).
 From the posterior estimate for the operator weights, we can see that the posterior mean is close to the ground-truth, while the Gaussian distribution allows us to further quantify the uncertainty.
 It is particularly interesting to see that in Fig. \ref{fig:allen-cahn-uxx}, \ours successfully identifies the operator $u_{xx}$ that has a very small weight $10^{-4}$ and provides a Gaussian posterior approximation.
 Note that the posterior selection probability $q(s(u_{xx})= 1) = 1.0$, reflecting that \ours has a very high confidence to select $u_{xx}$, even though the scale of the weight is very small.
 Hence, \ours does not need to use a weight threshold for operator selection.

 \textbf{Computational efficiency.} We examined the running time of each method.
-The results are given in Section \ref{sect:run-time} of Appendix.
-As shown in Table \ref{tb:run-time} of Appendix, \ours takes much less time than BSL.
-For example, on Burger's and KS, PINN-SR takes 9x and 20x running time but still failed to recover the KS equation.
+The results are given in Appendix Section \ref{sect:run-time}.
+As shown in Appendix Table \ref{tb:run-time}, \ours takes much less time than BSL.
+For example, on Burger's and KS , PINN-SR takes 9x and 20x running time but still failed to recover the KS equation.
 Together this shows our method also has a significant advantage in computational efficiency.

-\section{Conclusion}
+\section{\MakeUppercase{Conclusion}}